-If you want to improve the quality of your diet, it makes a lot of sense to avoid these refined food ingredients that are only really good for food manufacturers because they provide cheap energy and drive you to consume more of their food-like products.
+If you want to improve the quality of your diet, it makes sense to avoid these refined food ingredients that provide cheap energy and drive you to consume more of these products.

 To help you understand the nutritional consequences of these proposed guidelines I have shown the EAT Lancet nutrient fingerprint (left), the average of all foods in the USDA database (centre) and the most nutrient-dense foods (right) side by side.
-If you happened to feel that obtaining adequate essential nutrients from your diet was important to your health which one would you choose?
+If you felt that obtaining adequate essential nutrients from your diet was important to your health which one would you choose?

 How does the EAT Lancet diet compare to other options?

-The EAT Lancet recommendations are not just less than the food choices that have been optimised for nutrient density, they have a significantly worse nutrient density score than if you just chose randomly from all the foods available!
+The EAT Lancet recommendations are not worse than the food choices that have been optimised for nutrient density, they have a significantly worse nutrient density score than if you just chose randomly from all the foods available!

 We can also formulate a low carb diet that is nutrient dense.

 Foods that are an unnatural combination of carbs+fat send a signal that winter is coming and you need to STORE FAT NOW!